-Sustainability and Green Credentials
+Sustainability & Green Credentials

 We use more electricity than a normal house, but even so on a good sunny day, a lot of the time during daylight hours we are generating twice as much electricity as we need, and at these times are exporting enough to the national grid to power as many as 8 average homes.

-In February 2013 we marked the first anniversary of our solar PV installation and have generated a total of 6.7MWh - that's more electricity than used by two average households in a year (based on Ofgem figures).
+In February 2013 we marked the first anniversary of our solar PV installation and had generated a total of 6.7MWh - that's more electricity than used by two average households in a year (based on Ofgem figures).

 We recycle approximately 90% of our commercially generated waste, except for contaminated and food waste, including glass, plastic, cans, paper, card and cardboard, batteries and printer cartridges.

 Like many guest houses, we pride ourselves on using local produce and where reasonably possible most of our dairy and meat products used at breakfast are sourced from local suppliers.
 We grow many of our own herbs for cooking.

 We pride ourselves in creating employment opportunities for the Isle of Wight and especially our local corner of the island.
 All of our regular employees and regular tradespeople we use live within 5 miles of Chale Bay Farm.
 Almost of our regular suppliers are island-based.

 We are great supporters of walkers and cyclists visiting the island and, unlike many guest houses and hotels, we offer single night stays.
 We work closely with two walking firms to provide a key accommodation link on the Coastal Path and its route along the West Wight cliff top.
 We also have secure storage for cycles.

 We have installed an external charging point convenient for recharging electrical vehicles.
 The most common electirc vehicle owned by our guests appears to be the Tesla!

 AONB and Dark Skies